-Here are some signs & symptoms to look out for if you believe you may have a misfiring cylinder:
+Here are some signs & symptoms to look out for if you believe you have a misfiring cylinder:

 Another reason a cylinder misfires is because of a loss of spark.
 This can be something that stops coil voltage from hopping the gap at the end of the spark plug.
-Damaged, worn, or bad spark plugs, or a weak coil can, cause a loss of spark, and therefore, a misfiring cylinder.
+Damaged, worn, or bad spark plugs, or a weak ignition coil can cause a loss of spark, and therefore, a misfiring cylinder.